The Golden Rule May Not Always Be Best

 When the bass began to sing, I suddenly realized I could see him very clearly.
 I thought, Wow.
 Why can I see that so clearly?

-And then I thought about what I had just thought.
+And then I thought about what I’d just thought.

-Perhaps you think I’m grasping for meaning in a time of grief.
+Perhaps it seems I’m grasping for meaning in a time of grief.
 Maybe I am, but that is what I experienced.

 Living in Awe of Mystery